keykholt/URET/README.md

 # Future Development

 The toolkit is under continuous development.
 URET's default tooling is intended to support a wide range of common machine learning scenarios, but we plan to expand the tooling based on new user needs and state-of-the-art research.
 Feedback, bug reports and contributions are very welcome!

+# Acknowledgement
+This research was developed with funding from the Defense Advanced Research Projects Agency (DARPA).
+The views, opinions and/or findings expressed are those of the author and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.